-Dynamic labelling is used to show details of the flower.
-If the mouse enters one on the small red boxes on the flower, then one of the larger boxes showing the details pops up.
-The enlarged views are linked to the area they show by a line.
+Dynamic labeling is used to show details of the flower.
+If the mouse pointer enters one of the small red boxes on the flower, then one of the larger boxes showing the details pops up.
+The enlarged views are linked to the areas they magnify by a line.